-Three indoor phenotyping experiments were completed to study Arabidopsis thalianagrowth using advanced imaging systems.
+Three indoor phenotyping experiments were completed to study Arabidopsis thaliana growth using advanced imaging systems.
 The first to use a high-resolution RGB camera to capture top-view images under controlled lighting and temperature.
-Automated cropping techniques ensured precise data preparation and organisation.
+Automated cropping techniques ensured precise data preparation and organization.
 The third experiment employed multiple stereo cameras for comprehensive plant monitoring.
 Data underwent preprocessing to enhance quality, including colour correction and noise reduction.
 These structured datasets support research in plant segmentation, stress detection, and growth modelling.

 Video 1.
 Example of one screening round in a controlled growth chamber during both phenotyping experiments.

 Figure 2.
-Automated cropping of trays and individual pots from raw RGB images, including the proper organisation of files within directories.
+Automated cropping of trays and individual pots from raw RGB images, including the proper organization of files within directories.

 Figure 3.
-Growth chamber with a multiple-camera indoor phenotyping systems design for extensive screening of Arabidopsis ecotypes.
+Growth chamber with a multiple-camera indoor phenotyping system design for extensive screening of Arabidopsis ecotypes.

 Table 1.
 For the first two experiments, the day temperature was 22°C and night 19°C, while the average light intensity during the day varied between 184 to 228 (µE).
 In the third experiment, the day/night temperature was 20°C and light intensity during the day varied between 150 to 180 µE.